cinthisone/inthisone-dashboard/README.md

 ## Motivation

 This dashboard is being developed to serve as a powerful visualization and monitoring tool for quantitative trading systems.
-It aims to:
+While the core dashboard functionality is implemented, the quantitative trading features are planned for future development.
+The project aims to:
-- Display real-time market data and trading signals
+- Display real-time market data and trading signals (planned)
-- Visualize technical indicators and trading patterns
+- Visualize technical indicators and trading patterns (planned)
-- Monitor portfolio performance and risk metrics
+- Monitor portfolio performance and risk metrics (planned)
 - Provide customizable layouts for different trading strategies
 - Enable quick decision-making through intuitive data presentation